faber-1/parsite/README.md

 Right now this is just for fun, however I do plan to develop this project more.

-If you plan to use this, I will upload this to opam after a few checks.
+**Now in opam shape!** Instructions for installation along with docs and examples can be found at https://faber-1.github.io/parsite/

 I'd also like to thank [this video](https://www.youtube.com/watch?v=RDalzi7mhdY) for the help and inspiration.

-## Features

-You can find the type and function information along with examples at https://faber-1.github.io/parsite/